Skip to content

 When looking at the big picture, combining all industries globally, the average sales success rate is 3%.

-Note that the rate can vary from anywhere between 1% and can go even above 20%, depending on the industry.
+Note that the rate can vary from 1% to above 20%, depending on the industry.

 Source: Zippia